Torann/lyften.com/source/projects/laravel-currency/_doc/storage-drivers.md

 ### Custom Driver

 Drivers are stored in the Currency's config file `config/currency.php`.
-Simple update the `driver` with the name of you custom driver and add it to the `drivers` specific configuration section with the `class` value as the custom classname.
+Simply update the `driver` with the name of your custom driver and add it to the `drivers` specific configuration section with the `class` value as the custom classname.

 **Example driver**